 understand the rules for the construction and processing

-of combinatory terms and terms in the lambda calculus
+of terms in the lambda calculus and of Combinators

 know how to model all major aspects of general-purpose

 for languages based upon the lambda-calculus